Pylons/pyramid/docs/narr/threadlocals.rst

 :func:`repoze.bfg.threadlocal.get_current_request` or
 :func:`repoze.bfg.threadlocal.get_current_registry` functions, except
 perhaps in tests.
-In particular, it's almost always a mistake to use :func:`repoze.bfg.threadlocal.get_current_request` or :func:`repoze.bfg.threadlocal.get_current_registry` in application code because its usage makes it possible to write code that can be neither easily tested nor scripted.
+In particular, it's almost always a mistake to use ``get_current_request`` or ``get_current_registry`` in application code because its usage makes it possible to write code that can be neither easily tested nor scripted.
 Inappropriate usage is defined as
 follows:

-- :func:`repoze.bfg.threadlocal.get_current_request` should never be
-  called within the body of a :term:`view callable`, or within code called by a view callable.
+- ``get_current_request`` should never be called within the body of a :term:`view callable`, or within code called by a view callable.
   View callables already have access to the request (it's passed in to each as ``request``).

-- :func:`repoze.bfg.threadlocal.get_current_request` should never be
+- ``get_current_request`` should never be called in :term:`model`
-  called in :term:`model` code.
+  code.
 Model code should never require any access to the request; if your model code requires access to a request object, you've almost certainly factored something wrong, and you should change your code rather than using this function.

-- :func:`repoze.bfg.threadlocal.get_current_request` function should
-  never be called because it's "easier" or "more elegant" to think about calling it than to pass a request through a series of function calls when creating some API design.
+- ``get_current_request`` function should never be called because it's "easier" or "more elegant" to think about calling it than to pass a request through a series of function calls when creating some API design.
 Your application should instead almost certainly pass data derived from the request around rather than relying on being able to call this function to obtain the request in places that actually have no business knowing about it.
 Parameters are *meant* to be passed around as function arguments, this is why they exist.
 Don't try to "save typing" or create "nicer APIs" by using this function in the place where a request is required; this will only lead to sadness later.

-- Neither :func:`repoze.bfg.threadlocal.get_current_request` nor
+- Neither ``get_current_request`` nor ``get_current_registry`` should
-  :func:`repoze.bfg.threadlocal.get_current_registry` should ever be called within application-specific forks of third-party library code.
+  ever be called within application-specific forks of third-party library code.
 The library you've forked almost certainly has nothing to do with :mod:`repoze.bfg`, and making it dependent on repoze.bfg (rather than making your :mod:`repoze.bfg` application depend upon it) means you're forming a dependency in the wrong direction.

 Use of the :func:`repoze.bfg.threadlocal.get_current_request` function in application code *is* still useful in very limited circumstances.
-As a rule of thumb, usage of :func:`repoze.bfg.threadlocal.get_current_request` is useful **within code which is meant to eventually be removed**.
+As a rule of thumb, usage of ``get_current_request`` is useful **within code which is meant to eventually be removed**.
 For instance, you may find yourself wanting to deprecate some API that expects to be passed a request object in favor of one that does not expect to be passed a request object.
 But you need to keep implementations of the old API working for some period of time while you deprecate the older API.
 So you write a "facade" implementation of the new API which calls into the code which implements the older API.
 Since the new API does not require the request, your facade implementation doesn't have local access to the request when it needs to pass it into the older API implementation.
-After some period of time, the older implementation code is disused and the hack that uses :func:`repoze.bfg.threadlocal.get_current_request` is removed.
-This would be an appropriate place to use the :func:`repoze.bfg.threadlocal.get_current_request` function.
+After some period of time, the older implementation code is disused and the hack that uses ``get_current_request`` is removed.
+This would be an appropriate place to use the ``get_current_request``.

 Use of the :func:`repoze.bfg.threadlocal.get_current_registry` function should be limited to testing scenarios.
 The registry made